-Click on the neighborhood name on the map to learn more, or download Tucson’s Historic Neighborhood Guide:
+Click on a neighborhood name on the map to learn more, or download Tucson’s Historic Neighborhood Guide:

-You can learn more about the Downtown Neighborhoods and Residents Council (DNARC) here.
+Learn about the Downtown Neighborhoods and Residents Council (DNaRC) here.

 The second national residential district to be placed on the National Register of Historic Places, this downtown neighborhood takes its name from the Military Plaza where the Armory was located prior to its relocation to Ft.
 Lowell in 1873.
 With its close proximity to the railroad, rapid growth in the area occurred following the arrival of the Southern Pacific in 1880, offering prominent railroad men and their families a convenient place to live.
 The neighborhood features wide avenues, Victorian, Queen Anne, Greek Revival and Anglo-Territorial style houses and the Carnegie Free Library, designed in the Neoclassical Revival Style by Henry Trost in 1900, and now home to the Tucson Children’s Museum.

 First platted in 1903, over 90 percent of this historic Hispanic barrio had been built by 1920, with the remainder built prior to WWII.
 Early neighborhood dwellings were built in the Sonoran Tradition of adobe with flat roofs, later dotted with Queen Anne and American Territorial styles at the end of the 19th century.
 Beginning in the 1930’s The Oury Park Tigers baseball team used to bring out 400 fans at a time in what is now the David G. Herrera/Ramon Quiroz Park.
 Once home to an irrigation canal which watered trees and gardens, the barrio also contained numerous Chinese grocery stores; only the Anita Street Market, known for its tortillas and burritos, continues today.